 Advanced Product Quality Planning (APQP) is an organized approach to product and process design.
-This approach is a standardized set of quality requirements designed for suppliers to allow them to design a product that meet customer’s needs.
-APQP was designed to assure that the needs of the customer are clearly understood, translated into requirements, technical specifications and special characteristics.
-The APQP was developed to create a proactive structured approach for the product development processes used throughout the aviation, space and defence industries.
-This process will ensure that industries have fully integrated processes; extending from concept and design to manufacturing process, into product use, service, and customer feedback.
+This approach is a standardized set of quality requirements designed for suppliers to allow them to design a product that meets customers’ needs.
+APQP was designed to assure that the needs of the customer are clearly understood, translated into requirements, technical specifications, and special characteristics.
+The APQP was developed to create a proactive structured approach for the product development processes used throughout the aviation, space, and defense industries.
+This process will ensure that industries have fully integrated processes, extending from concept and design to manufacturing process, into product use, service, and customer feedback.
 This standard integrates and collaborates with the requirements of the AS9100, AS9102, AS9103, and AS9110 standards.

 What is PPAP?